2026 Category Guide

 The verdict

-None of these tools are mutually exclusive.
-Many people end up using a discovery tool to research, a deal tool to find a coupon, and Spence as the gut check before they tap "buy."
+The tools are not mutually exclusive.
+Many people use a discovery tool to research, a deal tool to find a coupon, and Spence as the gut check before they tap "buy."

 Frequently asked questions